carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 ### Gene clustering

-PPanGGolin uses by default [MMseqs2](https://github.com/soedinglab/MMseqs2) to run the clustering in all the proteins.
-You can adjust the clustering parameters adding the flags `--mode`, `--coverage`(default 0.8) `--identity`(default 0.8) to the command.

-If you provided your annotations in the preovious step you can also provide clusters made previously with a different program with the `--clusters` option.

-We will use the default parameters.
+PPanGGolin uses by default [MMseqs2](https://github.com/soedinglab/MMseqs2) but we will provide the clusters that Get_Homologues found.
+For this, it is mandatory that in the `annotate` step we provided GBK files, not FASTA files.

+For this we only need the `gene_families.tsv` that we made in the previous episode.
+PPanGGOLiN will use this to know which genes belong to which families and build the pangenome from that.
 ~~~
-$ ppanggolin cluster --pangenome pangenome.h5 --cpu 8
+$ ppanggolin cluster -p pangenome.h5 --clusters ../../get_homologues/gene_families.tsv --cpu 8
 ~~~
 {: .language-bash}